MO-RISE/navreas-dataset/README.md

 - A ahead or astern?
 - Moving or standing still?
 - Approaching or receding?
-- Starboard turn or portside turn?
+- Starboard turn or portside turn*?
 - CPA?
 TCPA?
 - Will cross ahead or astern?
 - Bow and stern crossing distance?

+*Missing at the moment

 **Scene understanding**